A Japan based media company

-Kintsugi Pictures is a Japan based film company producing both fiction and non-fiction films for Japan and the greater global audience.
+Kintsugi Media Japan is a Japan based film company producing both fiction and non-fiction films for Japan and the greater global audience.

 The Japanese word “Kintsugi” 金継ぎ literally translated ‘golden joinery’, is a traditional Japanese form of pottery repair.
 A method employed by skilled craftsmen to mend broken pottery using lacquer mixed with gold.

-Kintsugi Pictures tells the stories of people often discarded by society.
+Kintsugi Media Japan tells the stories of people often discarded by society.

 We believe in the value of restoring broken things in an age where so much is discarded in favor of newer, better models.
 We believe no story is more beautiful than a broken life restored.
 The stories of people who change the world, not in spite of their brokenness, but because of it.
 We believe brokenness repaired and proudly visible – and held together by gold – becomes the strength and catalyst for our heroes to help restore others and in so doing, all of society as well.
 We believe the past is not something to disguise or hide.
 Rather, as part of our heroes’ history, it is redeemed becoming the power drawn from to find the strength to fulfill their destiny.